gaimerI/gaimerI.github.io/archive.md

 ---
-layout: page
+layout: page, page
-title: Blog Archive
+title: Blog Archive, Other
 ---

 {% for tag in site.tags %}